the-teachingRSE-project/competencies/competencies.md

 'software engineering', 'research' and 'team skills' reflecting the hybrid nature of an RSE.
-To exemplify the generic skills, we also list some current daily tasks and discuss the skills used therein.
+To exemplify the generic skills, we also list some current tasks and discuss the skills used therein.

 As with any skill, not all RSEs will need